Azure-Samples/media-services-dotnet-copy-blob-into-asset/README.md

 * Copy blobs from an asset in one AMS account into a new asset in another AMS account.
 * Copy blobs from some storage account into a new asset in an AMS account.

+The code sample in this repo shows how to connect using two authentication methods: a **User** (interactive)  authentication method and **Service principal** authentication method.

+>[!Note]
+> **Interactive** authentication method is NOT suitable for server, web services, APIs type of applications.
+For these types of applications, use **Service principal** authentication method.
+For more information, see [Access the AMS API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).

 ## Running this sample

+>[!Note]
-**NOTE**: Make sure you have the latest Azure Media Services .NET SDK https://www.nuget.org/packages/windowsazure.mediaservices
+> Make sure you have the latest Azure Media Services .NET SDK Install-Package windowsazure.mediaservices.extensions -Version 4.1.0.1

 1. Download the solution.
 2. Clean the solution.